UNAVCO Logo

 GPS can help monitor a sinking city

-Subsidence, or sinking, is becoming a big issue for coastal towns that are also dealing with the threat of rising sea-level.
+Subsidence, or sinking, is a major issue for coastal towns that are dealing with the threat of rising sea-level.
 A sinking city becomes more susceptible to flooding over time, and knowing the rate of subsidence can help a city prepare for future floods.

 Read more